GSA/fcsm/resources/conferences/2020-research-policy.md

 <p>The Federal Government accounts for about one-fourth of total Research
-and Development (R&amp;D) funding in the United States—but what exactly does this public funding support?
+and Development (R&amp;D) funding in the United States-but what exactly does this public funding support?
 While the National Center of Science and Engineering Statistics (NCSES) provides high-level data from surveys on the disposition of federal obligations for R&amp;D, more granular research